 485 Special Topics: Study Abroad V 1-15 May be repeated for credit.
 S, F grading.

-489 [CAPS] Everyday Struggles for Justice and Equality 3 Course Prerequisite: Junior standing.
+489 [CAPS] Everyday Struggles for Justice and Equality 3 Course Prerequisite: CES 201 or WOMEN ST 201; junior standing.
 Investigation of everyday realities of racism, sexism, and heterosexism; applied research; communication of findings through new and/or creative media.
 (Crosslisted course offered as CES 489, WOMEN ST 489).

 491 [M] Theories of Racism and Ethnic Conflicts 3 Provides general knowledge of the history of racist ideas and the social, political, and cultural contexts underlying ethnic conflicts.
 Typically offered Fall.

 494 Advanced Topics in Ethnic Studies 3 May be repeated for credit; cumulative maximum 9 hours.
 Course Prerequisite: 3 credits in CES.
 A reading and discussion course that explores special topics in ethnic studies.